 Adrenaline auto-injectors look like pens and are prescribed according to the weight of the patient.
 Most children will be given a junior injector, but larger children and teenagers will be prescribed the adult version.
-Whichever style or type of device is prescribed, the doctor prescribing it should arrange training on using it.
+Whichever style or type of device is prescribed, the doctor prescribing it should arrange training.
 If the doctor does not offer this, ask for it.

 Once a dose of adrenaline has been given, an ambulance needs to be called and the patient should go to hospital so that any further reaction can be treated.
 It may be that another dose of adrenaline is needed before they can get to the hospital, and allergy sufferers who are at danger of anaphylaxis often carry two injectors for this reason.
-By the time they reach hospital, the patient may have a late phase reaction, for which the hospital can provide further treatment.
+The patient may have a late phase reaction, for which the hospital can provide further treatment.

-Cromoglicate works by blocking the responses of the cells that release the histamine during an allergic reaction, and can be a useful alternative to an anti-histamine in preventing allergic reactions.
-However, this treatment only works if taken before contact with the allergen, and it can take a number of weeks for the effects of the treatment to be seen.
-Cromoglycate is mostly used in eye drops, and is most beneficial in this treatment since anti-histamines do not always offer much relief from allergic eye symptoms.
+Cromoglicate works by blocking the responses of the cells that release the histamine during an allergic reaction and can be a useful alternative to an anti-histamine in preventing allergic reactions.
+However, this treatment only works if taken before contact with the allergen, and it can take several weeks for the effects of the treatment to be seen.
+Cromoglycate is mostly used in eye drops and is most beneficial in this treatment since anti-histamines do not always offer much relief from allergic eye symptoms.

 Anti-Leukotrienes Leukotrienes are chemicals released by the immune system that cause swelling and secretion, and can cause allergy symptoms to persist.
 Anti-leukotrienes reduce inflammation and mucus production and work in a similar way to steroids, but with fewer side effects.
 These drugs have often been used as add-on treatments alongside treatments for asthma and allergic rhinitis.
 However, they are now being used more often as a first choice in treating asthma, especially in children.